huggingface/blog/education.md

 ## 🤗 **Education for All**

-🗣️ Our goal is to make the potential and limitations of Machine Learning understandable to everyone.
+🗣️ Our goal is to make the potential and limitations of machine learning understandable to everyone.
 We believe that doing so will help evolve the field in a direction where the application of these technologies will lead to net benefits for society as a whole.

 - We describe in a very accessible way all [the uses of ML models](https://huggingface.co/tasks) (summarization, text generation, object detection…),
 - We allow everyone to try all the ML models online without technical skills ([example](https://huggingface.co/cmarkea/distilcamembert-base-sentiment)),